-The Action For Autistics Masterplan (AFAM) proposes community-led solutions focusing on supporting adult autistics with low support needs, especially those who are gifted.
+The Action For Autistics Masterplan (AFAM) proposes community-led solutions focusing on strategic issues affecting adult autistics with low support needs.
 This neglected group is seen as disabled yet not as needing support.
 Many of them could have made great contributions to the world and break the limitations of autism if only the right support and coaching are provided.

 The AFAM supports and works in partnership with the organisation-led Autism Enabling Masterplan (AEM) that focuses on the more general needs of the autism community.
 Eric, the proposer of AFAM, assumes that readers already have a basic knowledge of the AEM.